 Responsible attorneys share a common interest with physicians to secure objectively sound expert opinions in all cases.
 No attorney is interested in taking on (and financing) a case which results in the plaintiff losing because the initial expert opinion failed to hold up in court.
 Physicians continually lament the malpractice situation, but routinely decline to review plaintiff cases - with a result that these cases are accepted for review by "hired guns" willing to support almost any claim.
 By not participating in the review process, competent physicians may thus contribute to the situation about which they complain.

-All U.S. AUA members in good standing are eligible to enlist on the AUA Registry as potential expert witnesses in malpractice cases.
+All U.S. AUA Active Members in good standing are eligible to enlist on the AUA Registry as potential expert witnesses in malpractice cases.
+Applicants must be active in the practice of clinical urology with at least five years of post-residency clinical experience.
+A valid unrestricted medical license and current American Board of Urology certification is also required.
 Applicants should be willing to fairly review cases submitted either on behalf of parties claiming injury, or on behalf of health care providers.
 Experts are required to review the complete medical records and any background factual information before rendering an opinion, and to express opinions based on relevant Guidelines or scientific literature.
 Registry participants are expected to provide a frank, honest and complete assessment of potential liability (in confidence) to the party who retains them - but are not committed to testify, if unable to support the party's contentions.
 Experts may be called upon to testify in court, to assist in facilitating an appropriate settlement of the claim (with or without a trial), or provide counsel reasons for dismissal.